raspberrypilearning/sense-hat-puzzle-box/en/step_7.md

 [[[generic-python-random-choice]]]

 + Create a new variable called `target_temp`, and set it equal to the `current_temp` plus the randomly chosen number you stored as `diff`.
-Print out the value of this variable so you can see whether your code worked.
+Print out the value of `target_temp` so you can see whether your code worked.
 You can remove the `print` statement once you have checked your code.

 --- hints ---

 --- hint ---
 Use the `get_temperature` method to obtain the current temperature.
-This is called the **ambient temperature**.
+This is called the **ambient** temperature.
 --- /hint ---

 --- hint ---